maupilia/SRT/sphinx/Figures/Err-fig/Err-fig.rst

     	.. figure:: log_emergency_stop.png
 	   :align: center

-           The warning message indicated by the blue arrow automatically appears after the emergency stop button is pressed.
+           The warning message indicated by the blue arrow automatically appears when the emergency stop button is pressed.

 Active Surface